Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Proofs for Results in Section

 \end{lemma} \begin{proof} According to the data-processing inequality of KL-divergence \citep{cover1999elements}, we have

-where the second equality is due to Lemma \ref{lem:girsanov}, and the property of It\^{o} integral \citep{oksendal2013stochastic}. \end{proof} The lemma indicates that the gap between the distributions of sampled data $P_{\hX_{1}}$ and the desired ground truth $P_{\bX_{1}}$ is decided by the difference between our model $\bs(\bx; \htheta_{t})$ and the ground truth score function.
-Next, let us characterize such a difference.
+where the second equality follows from Lemma \ref{lem:girsanov} and the property of the It\^{o} integral \citep{oksendal2013stochastic}. \end{proof} The lemma indicates that the gap between the sampled-data distribution $P_{\hX_{1}}$ and the desired ground truth $P_{\bX_{1}}$ is determined by the difference between our model $\bs(\bx; \htheta_{t})$ and the ground truth score function.
+Next, let us characterize this difference.
+By simple algebra, we have